Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 In February 1944 Gandhi wrote to Wavell: “I know that millions outside are starving for want of food.
 But I should feel utterly helpless if I went out and missed the food [i.e. independence] by which alone living becomes worthwhile.”

 Gandhi felt free to conduct his private “fast unto death” even as the rest of India starved.
 He reasoned that he was playing for far bigger stakes.
 As was Winston Churchill.

 About the Author

 Dr. Herman is author of Gandhi & Churchill (2008), a finalist for the 2009 Pulitzer Prize, and is a Visiting Scholar at the American Enterprise Institute.
 His latest book is Lenin, Wilson, and the Birth of the New World Disorder.
 See also his Hillsdale College lecture, “Lenin and the Russian Revolution.”

-Note: I first published this review in Finest Hour in 2011.
+Note: I first published this review in 2011.
 Unfortunately, the canard that Churchill exacerbated the Bengal famine is still circulated by many writers and speakers.
 I therefore requested Mr. Herman’s permission to reprint his review for a wider audience.

 —Richard M. Langworth.

 Dr. Tirthankar Roy, “The Bengal Famine of 1943: Is There One Story to Tell?” in History Today, July 2019.
 A pdf is available on request.

 _______, “Were Indian Famines ‘Natural’ or ‘Manmade’?”, London School of Economics, June 2016.